 Histories combine to carve a new path

 The newly merged organization had to capitalize on the strength the two legacy brands had within the market, while establishing a unified brand to signal a progressive new era focused on coordination and a continuum of care.
-Making a decision on whether to pursue a new name was the key decision.
+Making a decision on whether to pursue a new name was key.
 Were the organizations prepared to give up decades of history in service of an integrated future?

 Purple is coming